 DI Token

-The injector maintains an internal collection of token-provider map in the Providers array.
-The token acts as a key to that collection & Injector use the Token (key) to locate the provider
+The Injector maintains an internal collection of token-provider in the Providers array.
+The token acts as a key to that collection & Injector use that Token (key) to locate the Provider

 .